danyang-z/Final-code-for-ADA/ReadMe.md

 ## Code Description
 The R Markdown document (ADA_Final) includes several sections of R code which perform the following functions:
-### Data Import and Installation: Installs necessary packages and imports data from SAS format files into R using the haven package.
+Data Import and Installation: Installs necessary packages and imports data from SAS format files into R using the haven package.
-### Data Merging and Cleaning: Combines multiple datasets and filters out incomplete entries to ensure a robust analysis.
+Data Merging and Cleaning: Combines multiple datasets and filters out incomplete entries to ensure a robust analysis.
-### Descriptive Statistics: Generates descriptive statistics and visualizations to understand the data distribution.
+Descriptive Statistics: Generates descriptive statistics and visualizations to understand the data distribution.
-### Advanced Analysis: Conducts logistic regression to explore associations between food security and diabetes, using likelihood ratio test to test if confounding factors will affect model fit.
+Advanced Data Analysis: Conducts logistic regression to explore associations between food security and diabetes, using likelihood ratio test to test if confounding factors will affect model fit.
 It also performs chi-square tests for categorical comparisons and t-test for continuous variables, and calculates weighted averages using survey methods.

 ## Dataset Description
 The datasets used include multiple .XPT files from NHANES that contain demographic information, diabetes status, food security status, and BMI data: